huggingface/lerobot/examples/7_get_started_with_real_robot.md

   </div>
 </div>

 See the [video tutorial of the calibration procedure](https://youtu.be/8drnU9uRY24).

+Importantly, you don't need to be super accurate.
+When moving the arm to what we defined as the zero position, you are not "setting" the zero position.
+Our calibration procedure just counts the number of full 360 degrees rotations that your motors achieved since their birth from the factory.
+After calibration, all koch arms worldwide will move to the same zero position when their owner command them to go to position zero.

+Regarding the 90 degrees rotated position, we use it to determine the direction of rotation of the motors.
+Did the number of steps decreased or increased when moving 90 degrees?
+After calibration, all koch arms worldwide will move to the same rotated 90 degrees position when their owner command them so.

+Finally, the rest position is used for safety, so that when the calibration is done, the follower and leader arms are roughly in the same position.
+As a result, at the start of teleoperation, the follower won't "jump" to match the leader position, risking to damage the motors.

 Run this code to calibrate and connect your robot:
 ```python